pitt-crc/user-manual/docs/policies/job-scheduling-policy.md

         <tr>
             <td>Dependency</td>
             <td>A job cannot start until another job is finished.
 This only happens if you included a &quot;--dependency&quot;
-directive in your SLURM script.</td>
+directive in your Slurm script.</td>
             <td>Wait until the job that you have marked as a dependency is finished, then your job will run</td>
         </tr>
         <tr>